aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-gif/_index.md

 {{< /highlight >}}

 {{% alert color="primary" %}}
 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net).
 {{% /alert %}}

+### **Free App**
+You can convert SVG to GIF with Aspose.HTML for .NET API in real time.
+First, load an HTML file from your local drive and then run the example.
+In this example, the save options are set by default.
+You will immediately receive the result as a separate GIF file.

+{{< svg-converter SVG GIG  >}}
+using Aspose.Html.Dom.Svg;
+using Aspose.Html.Converters;
+using Aspose.Html.Rendering.Image;
+using Aspose.Html.Saving;

+   using var document = new SVGDocument("input.html");
+   var options = new ImageSaveOptions(ImageFormat.Gif);
+   Converter.ConvertSVG(document, options, "output.gif");
+{{< /svg-converter >}}

 ## **Convert SVG to GIF using ImageSaveOptions**